hajoeichler/check_monit/Readme.md

-A Nagios/Icinga plugin to check remote Nagios/Icinga installations.
+A Nagios/Icinga plugin to check remote monit installations.

-This can be used in scenarios, where Icinga is part of the environment.
-Then a "2nd level" Icinga can check, that all "1st level" instances are fine.
+This can be used in scenarios, when using monit as node centric montitoring tools and on top using Icinga to monitor a whole environment.

+This gives you feedback of there are any unmoniorted monit checks.

+# Background

+This plugin is based on Jens Braeuer's remote icinga plugin: https://github.com/jbraeuer/check_remote_icinga

 # Installation